On Binary Formation from Three Initially Unbound Bodies: 3BBF in the Point Mass Limit

+Following the same calculation as our hard binary formation rate from the previous section, the formation rate for super-thermal wide binaries crucially depends on the size of the interaction volume, $R_1$.
 Additionally, a power-law fit to the red curve in Figure~\ref{fig:Pijvschi1_AHcompare} for $\chi_1>10$ yields a functional form for the overall 3BBF probability of $P\approx4.2\chi_1^{-2}$.
-Since ${\approx}85\%$ of those binaries are wide (have $a<R_1$ in Figure~\ref{fig:smaecc_R1}), then the probability of forming a wide binary from 3BBF in the equal-mass limit at $\chi_1>10$ is roughly
+Since ${\approx}85\%$ of those binaries are wide (have $a>R_1$ in Figure~\ref{fig:smaecc_R1}), then the probability of forming a wide binary from 3BBF in the equal-mass limit at $\chi_1>10$ is roughly